jnematli/Adaptive-cable-equalizer/README.md

-# Adaptive-cable-equalizer
+# GS3440-Adaptive-cable-equalizer
-This project was a part of my Hardware Design course at KU Leuven Campus Group T.
+This project was a part of my Hardware Design course at KU Leuven Campus Group T. The PCB was built using Autodesk Eagle.

 PCB top side: